 Test #1: The Water Test

 One of the fascinating things I learned in my gardening class was about the basic properties of soil.
 A good soil is a properly aggregated mix of sand, silt, and clay.
 This sand/silt/clay is held together with various organic matter.
 [Note: Aggregation means: “a material or structure formed from a loosely compacted mass of fragments or particles.”]
 One of the reasons why over-tilling and over-digging your soil is not good for your garden is because the more disturbance you do to your soil, the more you are damaging the proper aggregation of your soil.
+One basic way to properly test your soil is to learn how proper soil looks and feels.

 When soil is properly aggregated, it will hold water (and nutrients) correctly.
 Too much or little of sand/silt/clay will make your soil either hold too much water (drowning your plants) or not hold enough water (quickly drying out your plants).
 Have you ever seen a beautiful pile of healthy soil?
 When you grab a handful of that rich soil and gently squeeze, it kinda sticks together.
 It’s not a rock-hard clump (like clay), or loose grains (like sand).
 Instead, it’s a delightful in-between mixture of properly aggregated soil.